XcoderDJOUE/apiflask/readme.md

 - readme.md(file)
 - requirements

-__app__ is the pricipale folder to put all project manuel resources.
+__app__ is main folder to set all custom project resources.
-__crud__ is a database folderto create my sql request to get or put information since my db. he contain the file usercrud only because i have single table in my database
+__crud__ is a database folder to create my sql request to get or put information from my db. it contain only file usercrud, because i have single table in my database.
-__models__ is a folder to rang a request shema. he contain a single file named users.
+__models__ is a folder to set a request shema. it contain a single file named users.
-__services__ is for my custom method and  my reused function in all application. the file who contain my custom function isnamed utils
+__services__ is my custom method and  my global function. the file who contain my custom function is named utils.
 __app__ file is the main of my application. i import my apiflask packages in this file.
 __wsgi__ it's the entry point of my application to run my application in production environnement with gunicorn. other file is the configuration file